bqchristie/fuudapi/README.md

     `npm run api`

+To debug:

+    `npm run api-debug`

+This will start in nodemon allowing updates on the fly and uses the --inspect flag so we can debug through Chrom console.

 Once up and running you should see some feedback on the console saying that the app in running at http://localhost:9000

 Sample call: